HTD-Health/playbook-OUTDATED/education-budget.md

 NIP: 9471997285
 VAT EU: PL9471997285
 ### What if I need to make a transfer?
-If you need to make a transfer please contact email <edubudget@htdevelopers.com> and describe your request.
+If you need to make a transfer please contact email <invoices@htdevelopers.com> and describe your request.
-### Should I report that I bought anything using my education budget?
-Yes.
-Add an entry to [Education budgets - expenses](https://docs.google.com/spreadsheets/d/1XlvjsojU_ycK8KjpJ9c1Q5G3EknapTb_s17P8wvjtK4/edit#gid=0) as soon as you buy anything.
-The entire process is described in [this document](https://drive.google.com/file/d/1Uz8_eKenQng0WRUwcBuJ6xwvfRTCxcNp/view)
 ### Will I be paid for going to a conference or attending a training of my choice?
 When you go to a conference or a training of your choice we ask you to take an unpaid day(s) off i.e. unless instructed otherwise, do not log the time spent on a conference on any client or internal project.
 Specifically: